If you’re looking for Onlinejobs.ph reviews, you’ve hit the point in your business journey where you realized you can’t do everything by yourself.

 Some of these responses will be thrown out quickly, but at least half will likely pass your initial filtering process.

 From there, you can start getting picky and really focusing on which applicants might be special so that you can find the best of the best.

 In short, you shouldn’t expect to have any trouble finding qualified candidates.

 If you’re posting about a highly specialized job, such as advanced programming, the applicant pool may be somewhat smaller.
-This makes sense, since less people have those skills in general, and you’ll find that highly skilled jobs have fewer applicants regardless of where you look.
+This makes sense, since fewer people have those skills in general, and you’ll find that highly skilled jobs have fewer applicants regardless of where you look.

-However, even for jobs like that there are usually a satisfactory number of applicants.
+However, even for jobs like that, there are usually a satisfactory number of applicants.
 If you don’t find anyone good, simply reword your ad and place it again – you can post up to 3-10 job posts per month, depending on which plan you select.

-However, sites like Upwork and Fiverr also have many more buyers/hirers than Onlinejobs.ph – Upwork has 5 Million buyers and Fiverr has 5.5 Million buyers.
+However, sites like Upwork and Fiverr also have many more buyers/hirers than Onlinejobs.ph – Upwork has 5 Million buyers, and Fiverr has 5.5 Million buyers.
 This leads to oversaturation – the workers have so many options to choose from – and results in less interest in your ad.

-Additionally, many workers on other sites are only interested in the short term, freelance type contract work, while most Virtual Assistants from onlinejobs.ph are interested in long term work.
+Additionally, many workers on other sites are only interested in the short term, freelance type contract work, while most Virtual Assistants from Onlinejobs.ph are interested in long term work.
 So, I’ve found that you tend to get more responses on Onlinejobs.ph than you do from any other sites.

 Quality of Virtual Assistants